 - Being under the influence of alcohol or a controlled substance as defined by California law.

 - Making loud noise, using offensive language, verbal abuse, insulting language, intimidating language, verbal threats or non-verbal threats, repeated unwelcome advances, offensive gestures, or staring at another person, which could reasonably be expected to disturb others.

-- Use of bicycles, tricycles, scooters, skates, skateboards, or roller blades in the library or on the walkways surrounding the library in any way to impede access to the library.
+- Using bicycles, tricycles, scooters, skates, skateboards, or roller blades in the library or on the walkways surrounding the library.